SusanneDahle/Neuronal-response-to-high-frequency-electric-field-stimulation/README.md

 **lambda_ac.ipynb** contains code used to calculate frequency dependent length constants, and plot-function for Figure 12.

-**Results_plots_idealized_neuron_models.ipynb** loads data from simulation with idealized neuron models, and contains plot functions for Figures 11, C.2 and C.3 in appendix C.
+**Results_plots_idealized_neuron_models.ipynb** loads data from simulation with idealized neuron models, and contains plot functions for Figures 11, C.2 and C.3.

+**Hay_neuron.ipynb** contain simulation code for active and passive hay neuron, and plot functions for Figures 9, 10, and C.1.